 Family (Proverbs)

-A father passed by his son's bedroom and was astonished to see the bed nicely made up and everything neat and tidy.
+A father was surprised to see his son's bedroom tidy with the bed nicely made.
 Then he saw an envelope propped up on the pillow.
 It was addressed, "Dad."
 With the worst premonition, he opened the envelope and read the letter with trembling hands:

 Dear Dad,